NaveenKumarReddy21/360-images-Rotation-Updater/README.md

 A simple Python GUI tool to update all `360 images rotation` values in deeply nested `images.json` files.

+RotationUpdater is a Python GUI tool that allows users to update all rotation fields in a nested images.json file.
+It recursively finds and replaces all list-type rotation values with user-defined values via a simple Tkinter-based interface.

+This tool is ideal for anyone working with 3D configurations, AR/VR metadata, or batch JSON updates.
+Lightweight, beginner-friendly, and easily extendable.
+No external libraries required.

 > Developed by **P. Naveen Kumar Reddy**

 ---